starseersunny/fighterplaneshooter/README.md

 # fighterplaneshooter
-Made by Lucas, Rachel, and Kaitlyn
+Made by Lucas Singer, Rachel Lee, and Kaitlyn Mattingly